dokku-alt/dokku-alt/README.md

     $ cat myapp.tar | ./buildstep myapp

 The resulting container has a built app ready to go.
-The builder script also parses the Procfile and produces a starter script for the web role, however this is might not belong here (and it only does it for web, so it's kind of a limited feature).
-For now, it makes it easy to start an app container:
+The builder script also parses the Procfile and produces a starter script that takes a process type.
+Run your app with:

-    $ docker run -d myapp /bin/bash -c "cd /app && ./start"
+    $ docker run -d myapp /bin/bash -c "cd /start web"

 ## Adding Buildpacks